saltstack/salt/doc/topics/best_practices.rst

       'db*':
         - vim.absent

-The usage of a clear top level directory, as well as properly named states reduces the overall complexity, and leads a user to both understand what will be included at a glance, and where it is located.
+The usage of a clear top-level directory as well as properly named states reduces the overall complexity and leads a user to both understand what will be included at a glance and where it is located.

 In addition
 `Formulas <https://docs.saltstack.com/topics/conventions/formulas.html>`_ should